 How to Clean Gold Jewelry the Right Way

 When cleaning jewelry at home, the simplest method with the least amount of ingredients is always the safest.
 However, there are more specific ways you can clean your jewelry, depending on its qualities.
-Since gold jewelry is so popular, let’s review the best way to keep it shining like new in between visits to your jeweler.
+Since gold jewelry is so popular, let’s review the best way to clean gold jewelry in between visits to your jeweler.

 Properties of Gold Jewelry